pulp-platform/culsans/tests/unit/README.rst

 In general, the test cases themselves do not perform any additional checks, unless explicitly specified in the test case description.

+Some of the scoreboard tasks have timeouts that fail if a certain expected event doesn't happen within a timeout period.
+For some tests, the timeouts are increased due to expected long wait times (e.g. waiting for a cache flush).
+In each test, a wait time is typically added at the end of the test to catch any possible pending timeout failures.

 read_miss
 ================================================================================